Fall and Halloween Wood Crafts

 These white pumpkins are made using some pieces of 4 by 4 lumber.
 I added some gold spray paint and modern flowers.

 The last couple of week’s had me brainstorming what kinds of different materials I could use for a banner.
-As always I went to see what Marie from the Interior Frugalista had made and found this fun wood Scrabble blog banner.
-I love how clean and crisp it is.
+As always I went to see what Marie from the Interior Frugalista had made and found this fun wood Scrabble blog banner, something about scrabble always reminds me of the past years as a kid and make me feel cozy.
+I also love how clean and crisp it is.

 A few simple embellishments and some orange paint are all Holly from Ribbons and Glue needed to create this sweet centerpiece.
 It would also be easy enough to do for Halloween with different colours and maybe a Boo sign.
 Love it.